morellexf26/android-core-sampler/README.md

 3       4%      3%      97%     0%
 ```

-The output columns are as follows:
+The output columns are:

-- CPU: the core number
+- CPU: the core number.

 - WORK: what percentage of the total work done during the sample
-period was done on this core
+period was done on this core.

-- BUSY: the percentage of the sample time that this core was busy
+- BUSY: the percentage of the sample time that this core was busy.

-- IDLE: the percentage of the sample time that this core was busy
+- IDLE: the percentage of the sample time that this core was busy.

 - WAIT: the percentage of the sample time that this core was blocked on I/O.